 Our Assessment Support Service

 Our Assessment support service is designed to help you understand the different criteria used when assessing social care needs and continuing healthcare needs and to prepare you for the assessment process so that you get the best outcome for the person in need.
+It will help you decide if you need to take legal advice

 If don’t put accurate information into the assessment, you are unlikely to get the correct outcome.

-- Accompanying you to the assessment
+- Accompanying you to the assessment and care meetings in support or as your advocate

-- Reviewing the Decision Support Tool (DST)
+- Reviewing the Checklist, Decision Support Tool (DST) with the family to ensure accuracy

 Our charges are based on an hourly rate and we agree the number of hours required at each stage before we commence any work for you.
 It’s transparent and you are in control of the costs at each stage.